As Biden administration leans toward $10,000 in student loan forgiveness, advocates push back

 "Everyone will have to jump through hoops," Gokey said.

-The Washington Post on Friday matched prior reporting that the $10,000 cancellation plan is the Biden administration's leading one to forgive student debt in the final days of May.
+The Washington Post on Friday matched prior reporting that the $10,000 plan is the Biden administration's leading student debt cancellation plan in the final days of May.
 The newspaper, citing three people familiar with the discussions, said the president had hoped to make the announcement as soon as this weekend but that the mass shooting at an elementary school in Uvalde, Texas, forced the White House to change the timing.

 It's unclear whether the administration will require regular payments to restart at the end of August, when the current pause is set to end.